Holiday

 3. In a small skillet over medium-high heat melt 8 tablespoons of the butter.
 Reduce the heat to medium and keep cooking, making sure to continuously swirl the pan, until the butter is golden brown in color, about 3 minutes.
 Remove from the heat and pour the browned butter into a large heatproof bowl or the bowl of a stand mixer.
 Stir in the remaining 4 tablespoons of butter until melted.
 Let the butter cool slightly.

-4. Add the sugar, brown sugar and vanilla to the large bowl with the browned butter.
+4. Add the granulated sugar, brown sugar and vanilla to the large bowl with the browned butter.
 Whisk for 2 minutes on medium then medium high speed, scraping down the sides as needed.
 Add the egg, whisk for 1 minute on medium speed, then add the egg yolk and whisk for 1 minute on medium speed.
 The dough should be smooth and shiny.
 If using a stand mixer, switch to a paddle attachment.
-Stir in the flour mixture on low speed until a few streaks remain.
-Stir in the chocolate chips.
-The dough will be thick at this point so mixing in the chips will be a little hard, but do the best you can without over mixing.
+Stir in the flour mixture on low speed until a few flour streaks remain.
+Leaving a small handful of chocolate chips aside, pour the rest of the chocolate chips into the dough.
+The dough will be thick at this point so mixing in the chips will be a little hard, but just barely mix them in as you don't want to overmix the dough.
+If using a stand mixer, I usually do just 2-3 rotations on low.

-6. Bake the cookies one tray at a time on the middle rack for 10-12 minutes.
-Cookies are done when they are golden brown and the edges have just started to set, but the centers are soft.
+6. Bake the cookies one cookie sheet at a time on the middle rack for 10-12 minutes.
+Cookies are done when they are starting to get golden brown and the edges have just started to set, but the centers are soft.
 Once removed from the oven let cool on the baking sheet on a cooling rack for 1-2 minutes, then carefully remove the cookies from the pan to a wire cooling rack.

 Notes